RedBeardLab/SimpleSQLSDK/README.md

 User without authentication can create and work only with public databases, for private databases is necessary to register and then the user will have access to authentication tokens.

+A simple TODO app implemented with SimpleSQL is available [following this link](https://redisql.redbeardlab.com/SimpleSQLSDK/) while the source is in the `index.html` file.

 ## Subscribe to the mail list

 SimpleSQL is a growing project, you can [subscribe to updates here.][subscribe]